 What is the mandate of the Discipline Committee?

 The Discipline Committee has the mandate to conduct a hearing to determine if a member is guilty of professional misconduct or incompetence.
-In the event the respondent is found guilty, the Committee may impose disciplinary action.
+In the event the respondent is found guilty, the Committee may impose disciplinary actions.

 What happens when a complaint is referred to the Discipline Committee?